 - You can change your process: change your habits and systems -> change what you do

 - You can change your identity: change your beliefs -> change what you believe

-When you go about a change, you focus on the levels in the wrong way: you start with changing outcome, to get to eventually change your identity.
+When you go about a change, you focus on the levels in the wrong way: you start with changing outcomes to eventually change your identity.

 James has a different approach: start with changing your identity.
-Focus on who you wish to become, as “behaviour that is incongruent with the self will not last“.
+Then, focus on who you wish to become, as “behaviour that is incongruent with the self will not last“.

 Instead of “I’m the type of person who writes“, use “I am a writer“.
 Instead of “I’m the type of person who reads a lot of books“, “I am a reader“.
-I don’t want to “run a marathon“, “I am a runner“.
+I don’t want to “run a marathon” or “I am a runner“.

-This way, you don’t just pursue to change a behaviour, you are behaving according to who you are, the type of person you believe yourself to be.
+This way, you don’t just pursue to change behaviour; you behave according to who you are and the person you believe yourself to be.

-The most interesting part of this theory is that you need to decide who you want to become, before you jump into how to get there.
-That means, in order for consistent improvement and growth – changing habits – you need to look at yourself, your values, purpose, vision and really define who you wish to be.
+The most exciting part of this theory is that you need to decide who you want to become before you jump into how to get there.
+That means, for consistent improvement and growth – changing habits – you need to look at yourself, your values, purpose, and vision and define who you wish to be.

 (2) The craving is the motivational force behind the habit.
 You crave the state that the habit change delivers; without craving, there is no desire to act.

 (3) The response is the actual habit you perform – it can be a thought or an action.
 A habit can only occur if you are capable of doing it.